timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_PopupPositioning_PopupPositionerParameters_AnchorRectangle.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Primitives/PopupPositioning/IPopupPositioner.cs#L89" title="View the source code">View Source</a>

 #### Property Value
+Rect

+##
-RectThe rectangle is relative to the parent geometry and may not extend outside the window geometry of the popup's parent.
+The rectangle is relative to the parent geometry and may not extend outside the window geometry of the popup's parent.

 ## See Also